jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Exercises - Firstname Lastname.md

 # My Exercises
-RENAME THIS FILE TO "Exercises - Firsname Lastname.md" and put the content of this file into it.
+RENAME THIS FILE TO "Exercises - Firstname Lastname.md" and put the content of this file into it.
 FILES WITH OTHER NAMES WILL BE REJECTED!

 #### Exercise I